wp-plugins/event-registration/readme.txt

 9. Now you are ready to create events.
 Go to the Events section and select add new event.
 Complete the requested information in all tabs.
 The submit button is located in the last tab.

 10. Event creation and event pricing are handled as separate tasks.
 You are able to create multiple pricing levels and optional pricing items with this version.
 Once you have created an event, view the event listing and you will see a button to add tickets/items.
-Add items such as registation fees, sales items or whatever you want to charge for or give away.
+Add items such as registration fees, sales items or whatever you want to charge for or give away.
 You must create an item in order to take registrations.

 11. Once you have created your pricing items, you are now ready to take registrations.
 Go to your registrations and click the event and try it out.